Back

 Set up your Spotify for Artist’s profile

-Now that you have access to your profile, you need to edit it.
+Now that you have claimed your Spotify for Artists profile, you need to edit it.
 This is where some of those assets you needed to have ready previously will suddenly become useful!

 Spotify for Artists lets you: